samuelgozi/nano-schema/README.md

 });
 ```

 The validation will work exactly the same for both syntaxes.
-In fact, behnid the scenes, the short version
+In fact, behind the scenes, the short version
 will be converted into the verbose one.
-So its practically the same.
+So, it's practically the same.

 With the `Object` and `Array` types the short and verbose version will look like this:
 **Array**